vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 proportion of times the null hypothesis is incorrectly rejected using the adjusted significance level to control the familywise error rate.

-In class we mentioned how another way to conduct hypothesis tests after model selection is to use the training set/test set idea: build your model on the training set without worrying about multiple comparisons (hence treating the training set as an exploratory data set for discovering patterns), but then conduct your hypothesis tests on the test set (using it as a confirmatory data set for testing the hypotheses you’ve come up with in your exploration).
-Let’s put that idea into use.
+**Result**: Type I error rate = 4.6% (properly controlled)

-4. (4 pts) Fill in the blanks in the simulation code for (d) such that you first find the covariate with the smallest simple regression p-value in the training set and record this covariate.
-After this, run a simple regression using this covariate on the test set.
+### Method 3: Train-Test Split

-    Conduct a hypothesis test for this covariate’s slope coefficient α = 0.05 on the test set.
-Provide your code.
-In what fraction of simulations do you incorrectly reject the null hypothesis?
+Use training data for selection, test data for inference.
+I will build my model on the training set without worrying about multiple comparisons (hence treating the training set as an exploratory data set for discovering patterns), but then conduct my hypothesis tests on the test set (using it as a confirmatory data set for testing the hypotheses).

 ``` r
 library(caTools) # install package if you haven't already